MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Air cooled spindles are generally much more performant than the palm routers.
 They tend to have much more powerful motors with better speed control, the spindle itself has much less runout, and the tool holder has a much bigger, more general purpose collet.
 Some spindles even support automatic tool changing, and all of them are designed for continuous output for many hours at a time.

-Spindles are usually based on brushless motors rather brushed, so while a palm router might need its brushes changed after 1000 hours of use, a spindle would be expected to keep working 10 times as long before needing any maintainence.
+Spindles are usually based on brushless motors rather than brushed, so while a palm router might need its brushes changed after 1000 hours of use, a spindle would be expected to keep working 10 times as long before needing any maintainence.

 Their drawbacks are higher cost ($300-$600), long lead time because you usually have to order one from China, and much heavier weight, usually 3x higher than a palm router.
 Another drawback is that the control electronics live in a separate box that needs to be stored somewhere on your machine.
 If you really want the highest performance out of your machine, buy a real spindle.